mmkal/fs-syncer/readme.md

 })
 ```

 `fixture.yaml()` is a helper that returns a yaml string representing the file tree.
-It's designed to be human-readable rather than a full implementation of the yaml spec though!
+It's intended to be human-readable and familiar, and should not be relied on to be valid yaml, it's mostly for test snapshots.

 Let's assume the test file containing this test is called `my-test-file.test.ts`.
 When run, the above test will generate a directory `fixtures/my-test-file.test.ts/files-are-modified` next to the test file.
 The directory structure described in `targetState` will be created inside that folder.
 The test above might end up looking something like when run: